-Facility Types: one or more organized sports field complex (with lighting and sufficient parking), indoor recreation facilities (community centers, aquatic centers, senior centers, gymnasiums), outdoor aquatic facilities, tennis complex, basketball complex, rollerblade hockey rink, passive recreation amenities (see Passive Community Park) Size: existing range: 18 to 497 acresrecommended: 100 to 200 acres Service Area: community level to County-wide (approximately 25,000+ population) Existing Supply: 2,928 acres at 27 sites; 3.8 acres per 1,000 population Recommended Provision Level: 7 acres per 1,000 population (together with Passive Community Parks)
+Facility Types: one or more organized sports field complex (with lighting and sufficient parking), indoor recreation facilities (community centers, aquatic centers, senior centers, gymnasiums), outdoor aquatic facilities, tennis complex, basketball complex, rollerblade hockey rink, passive recreation amenities (see Passive Community Park) Size: existing range: 30 to 300 acresrecommended: 100 to 200 acres Service Area: community level to County-wide (approximately 25,000+ population) Existing Supply: 2,082 acres at 19 sites; 3.5 acres per 1000 population (2000 Census) Recommended Provision Level: 7 acres per 1000 population (together with Passive Community Parks)

-As noted above, Community Parks are the "backbone" of the county park system.
+As noted above, this park type is the "backbone" of the county park system.
 The facilities in these parks are exceptional.
 The only drawback to the Community Park is that utilization is entirely dependent on the ability of users to arrive by automobile.
 Consideration should be given to providing "bus" access to Community Parks and to connecting the parks to school sites and other public spaces through trails and greenways.